test-spec-tech/bci-notes/ideas.md

 **Design implication:** Writing episodic or sequential memories requires controlling not just **which** neurons fire but **when within the theta cycle** they fire.
 A rate-coded injection (correct neurons, wrong timing) will produce a snapshot memory — a static scene without temporal structure.
 A phase-coded injection (correct neurons at correct theta phases) will produce a sequence memory — an experience with narrative flow.
 The injection controller must deliver stimulation pulses with theta-phase precision (~5-10 ms resolution within the ~125 ms theta cycle), with earlier phases encoding earlier events in the sequence.
 This doubles the information bandwidth of injection: rate encodes content identity, phase encodes temporal order.

+### 2.11 Memory Readout & Retrieval Signatures

+Writing a memory is only half the problem — **observing** the written trace is essential for calibration, verification, and long-term monitoring.
+Memory readout exploits three distinct neural signatures:

+**Content-specific cortical reinstatement.** Successful retrieval reactivates the same distributed cortical patterns that were active during encoding.
+The fidelity of this reinstatement predicts memory accuracy and confidence. fMRI brain decoding has demonstrated that perceptual, semantic, and episodic content can be reconstructed from activity patterns across visual, temporal, and prefrontal cortex ([Du et al., 2022](References.md)).
+While fMRI provides spatial coverage across the whole brain, electrophysiological readout from implanted arrays provides the temporal resolution (<10 ms) required for real-time content verification during and after injection.

+**Hippocampal pattern completion dynamics.** Retrieval begins with CA3 pattern completion (§2.2): a partial cue activates the stored attractor, which reinstates the full hippocampal index.
+The speed and fidelity of completion are directly observable readout signatures — a well-consolidated memory completes rapidly (<200 ms) and produces a high-fidelity pattern match.
+A weak or degrading trace shows slower completion, partial activation, or convergence to the wrong attractor.
+By monitoring CA3 dynamics during controlled cue delivery, the system can assess memory strength without requiring subjective report.

+**Spontaneous replay reactivation.** Written memories that have been successfully consolidated should appear in spontaneous sharp-wave ripple replay during sleep and quiet wakefulness (§2.4).
+Their presence in replay confirms that the hippocampal network has incorporated the trace into its normal memory cycling.
+Conversely, absence of spontaneous replay after expected consolidation time signals a failed or degrading write.
+The content decoder can passively monitor for reactivation of written memory patterns, providing verification without active probing.

+**Neurochemical correlates.** Memory encoding and consolidation produce measurable neurochemical signatures — dopamine release in hippocampus signals novelty and promotes plasticity, acetylcholine modulation shifts between encoding (high ACh) and consolidation (low ACh) modes.
+Carbon fiber electrode threads can measure neurochemical activity in deep brain structures with sub-second resolution ([Xia et al., 2023](References.md)), providing a complementary readout channel that captures neuromodulatory state rather than spiking patterns.
+This neurochemical readout informs whether the brain is in a state conducive to memory formation and whether the written trace triggered the expected neuromodulatory response.

+**Cognitive state monitoring.** The quality of memory readout depends on the participant's cognitive state at the time of probing.
+Real-time monitoring of working memory load ([Mora-Sánchez et al., 2020](References.md); [Asgher et al., 2020](References.md)) can optimize the timing of verification probes — testing recall when cognitive resources are available rather than during periods of high mental workload that would impair retrieval and produce false-negative verification results.

+**Design implication:** The system must implement both **active** and **passive** readout.
+Active readout uses controlled cue delivery and content decoding during retrieval.
+Passive readout monitors spontaneous replay for evidence of written memory reactivation.
+Neurochemical sensing provides a third, orthogonal readout channel reflecting neuromodulatory state rather than content.
+These three channels — electrophysiological content decoding, replay monitoring, and neurochemical sensing — are complementary: each captures information the others miss.
+A written memory should produce converging evidence across all three channels; divergence signals a problem.

 ---

 ## 3. System Architecture